 Choose the Best Insect Repellent

-In warm weather mosquitoes, ticks, flies, and other insects become annoying pests—and potential carriers of disease.
-So what’s your best protection?
-There are things you can do:
+In warm weather, mosquitoes, ticks, flies, and other insects become annoying pests—and potential carriers of disease.
+There are things you can do to protect yourself:

 Insect Repellent Basics

-There are two kinds of insect repellents: man-made chemicals and plant-based essential oils.
+There are 2 kinds of insect repellents: man-made chemicals and plant-based essential oils.

 The best-known chemical repellent is DEET—the common name for N,N-diethyl-m-toluamide.
 DEET is the main ingredient in many insect repellents.
 Repellents with DEET have been shown to be more effective than other products in preventing mosquito bites in particular.
 Repellents with DEET are available as sprays and lotions.
 Check the product label for information about how much DEET the repellent contains.
 The more DEET a repellent contains, the longer it can protect you from insect bites.